jceads/BulbulApiFeatures/README.md

 ## Description

 A minimal api that aims to become a social media.
 Uses MySql for database.
 In the beginning i went with entity framework core.
 Using link queries is awesome.
 Using link methods looks more readable to me.
 Performance tests will be do in future.
 After ef core i tried to use Dapper.
 With dapper i have to write raw sql and in my opinion this so cool.
 I had to understand how to make manually left-right joins.
 External sources says dapper's performance metrics so much better but i haven't tested yet.
 Using docker for hosting on our external server is almost crucial general way so i use docker for publishing.
 I will write a Android app for this api.
 Stay tuned!
+## New!
+Feed feature added.
+You can get posts that relevant with you
 ## Getting Started

 ### Dependencies